Eifel: Climate

 The bioclimatic conditions in the Eifel are favourable.
 Heat stress and air humidity are rarely present in summer.
 The Eifel has a distinctly stimulating climate; the high elevations being considered as highly stimulating.
 The Eifel is a clean air area with very low air-chemical pollution.
 On hot sunny days, there is sometimes an increased concentration of ground-level ozone.

-Here are a couple of weather station examples for settlements in the Eifel.
+Below are two weather station examples for settlements in the Eifel.